magbw/web_scraping_workshop/content/3- Ethics of Webscraping.md

 eg; to find the permissions for a griffith university at /robots.txt to the address  griffith.edu.au/robots.txt this will tell you what data you can and cannot scrape.

+more info on Robots can be<a href='https://developers.google.com/search/docs/advanced/robots/intro' target="_blank"> found here</a>.

 ## Ethical consderations